JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler/Workbook_3_Topical_and_Doctrinal_Studies/Evil_and_Sin.md

 	>
 	> “‘Men are, indeed, by nature evil, but not necessarily sinful.
 The new birth—the baptism of the spirit—is essential to deliverance from evil and necessary for entrance into the kingdom of heaven, but none of this detracts from the fact that man is the son of God.
 Neither does this inherent presence of potential evil mean that man is in some mysterious way estranged from the Father in heaven so that, as an alien, foreigner, or stepchild, he must in some manner seek for legal adoption by the Father.
 All such notions are born, first, of your misunderstanding of the Father and, second, of your ignorance of the origin, nature, and destiny of man.’” <a id="s413_655"></a>[UB 148:4.2-8](/en/The_Urantia_Book/148#p4_2)
 	>
 	> “‘Thomas, have you not read about this in the Scriptures, where it is written: “You are the children of the Lord your God.”
 “I will be his Father and he shall be my son.”
 “I have chosen him to be my son—I will be his Father.”
 “Bring my sons from far and my daughters from the ends of the earth; even every one who is called by my name, for I have created them for my glory.”
 “You are the sons of the living God.”
 “They who have the spirit of God are indeed the sons of God.”
-While there is a material part of the human father in the natural child, there is a spiritual part of the heavenly Father in every faith son of the kingdom.’” <a id="s415_637"></a>[UB 148:4.10](/en/The_Urantia_Book/148#p4_10) Gen 4:16.
+While there is a material part of the human father in the natural child, there is a spiritual part of the heavenly Father in every faith son of the kingdom.’” <a id="s415_637"></a>[UB 148:4.10](/en/The_Urantia_Book/148#p4_10) [Gen 4:16](/en/Bible/Genesis/4#v16).
 [1 Chron 28:6](/en/Bible/1_Chronicles/28#v6).
 [1 Chron 17:13](/en/Bible/1_Chronicles/17#v13).
-[Is[UB 43:6.7](/en/Bible/Isaiah/43#v6).
+[Isa 43:6-7](/en/Bible/Isaiah/43#v6).
 [Hosea 1:10](/en/Bible/Hosea/1#v10).
 [Rom 8:14](/en/Bible/Romans/8#v14).

 <br>